-If you are searching for the best cookware set with nonstick interior that can take the place of your Teflon-coated pans, then you have probably be aware of granite and ceramic cookware.
+If you are searching for the best cookware set with nonstick interior that can take the place of your Teflon-coated pans, then you have probably be aware of granite cookware and ceramic cookware.
 But how to know that which one is best when it comes to performance and non-toxicity?

 Though produced with different substances, granite and ceramic cookware are nearly equal in performance, safety, and endurance.
 A good quality Ceramic cookware will not hold an edge over granite concerning color variations and heat retention.